 Made to take on the most rugged off-road terrain that nature can offer, mountain bikes are built tough with aggressive knobbly tyres designed to find grip on almost any surface.

-They also have powerful brakes that use motorcycle-style discs, and more expensive machines will have suspension at both ends for better control over rough ground.
+They also have powerful brakes that use car- or motorcycle-style discs at the centre of the wheels, and more expensive machines will have suspension at both ends for better control over rough ground.
 The gearing is designed to get you up and down steep terrain, with a wide range to take on the varying gradients.

 Even if you don’t plan to tackle mountain ranges, mountain bikes can be a good choice for general leisure riding thanks to their more relaxed riding position.